| MARILYN MONROESHE WAS ON DRUGS AND ABOUT TO SPILL

 certificate, the results were never made public and no

+record of the findings was kept.
 Many elements of this timeline have often been brought

 into question.
 Most notable are the discrepancies in exactly